Jennie Carignan: Military career

+Junior and senior officer

-Carignan served as a peacekeeper in the United Nations Disengagement Observer Force in the Golan Heights in 1993.
+She served as a peacekeeper in the United Nations Disengagement Observer Force in Golan Heights in 1993.
 She was to be posted to the United Nations Protection Force in Bosnia in 1995 but had to withdraw after becoming pregnant.
 Carignan was promoted to major in 1999 and awarded a Master of Business Administration degree from Laval University.
-She has also completed the Intermediate Learning Education (ILE) programme at the United States Army Command and General Staff College and holds the degree of Master of Military Art and Science (MMAS) from the college's School of Advanced Military Studies.
+She has also completed the Intermediate Learning Education (ILE) program at the United States Army Command and General Staff College and holds the degree of Master of Military Art and Science (MMAS) from the college's School of Advanced Military Studies.

 She deployed to Bosnia in 2002 to clear explosive ordnance from farmers' fields.
-Carignan was deputy commanding officer and acting commander of 5 Combat Engineer Regiment from 2003 and was promoted to the rank of lieutenant-colonel in 2005.
+Carignan became the first female deputy commander of a combat arms unit when she became deputy commanding officer and acting commander of 5 Combat Engineer Regiment in 2003.
+She was promoted to the rank of lieutenant-colonel in 2005.

 Carignan served as an instructor at the Canadian Land Force Command and Staff College in Kingston, Ontario, before she returned to 5 Combat Engineer Regiment as commanding officer in 2008.
 Between 2009 and 2010 she commanded the Task Force Kandahar Engineer Regiment in Afghanistan, being appointed deputy commander of 5 Canadian Mechanized Brigade Group upon her return.

 Carignan was promoted to colonel in June 2011 and appointed chief of staff of Joint Task Force Central.
-She was named one of Canada's 100 most powerful women by the Women's Executive Network in 2011.
-She also received the Major-General Hans Schlup Award for excellence in international relations.
+In May 2012 she, and several other female Canadian Armed Forces members, toured Australia giving talks about their combat experiences in an effort to help promote women in combat positions, something Australia was still contemplating at the time.
 In July 2013, Carignan became commandant of the Royal Military College Saint-Jean and in the same year received the Hermès Award for excellence in administration.
 Carignan introduced sexual conduct training for all officer candidates and also reintroduced ballroom dance classes which had been discontinued in the 1990s.